timothyrusso/timothyrusso/README.md

 [![MasterHead](https://raw.githubusercontent.com/timothyrusso/timothyrusso/main/images/banner.png)](https://github.com/timothyrusso)

 I’m a motivated and passionate software engineer with a background in eCommerce, QA, Application Delivery Management, Project Management and Trade Marketing.
-I have a bachelor’s degree in Economics and Business Management and this year I have done a software developer online coding bootcamp called Practicum.
+I have a bachelor’s degree in Economics and Business Management and I have done a software developer online coding bootcamp called Practicum.
 I’m a curious person, I love to code and I like to experiment with new technologies.
 Coding is my passion and my professional career focus.
 My experience gives me a solid foundation of problem solving and agile skills.

 📚 Focusing on expanding my knowledge of React and TypeScript ❤️